15 Reasons We're Glad We Grew Up in the '60s

 We were captivated by Capture the Flag.

 Video games?
-We never heard of ’em.
-And honestly, we didn’t need ’em.
-Us kids of the ’60s had plenty of games to keep us enthralled, and they involved actually making eye contact with other kids and breathing some fresh air.
+We never heard of 'em.
+And honestly, we didn't need 'em.
+We kids of the '60s had plenty of games to keep us enthralled, and they involved actually making eye contact with other kids and breathing some fresh air.
 We could spend entire weekends playing hopscotch, Red Light, Green Light, or even that perennial favorite Capture the Flag.
 All we needed was a flat surface, some free time, and our best friends.
+And for more up-to-date information delivered right to your inbox, sign up for our daily newsletter.

 Getting your first Schwinn felt like a major milestone.